enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 --query "DBInstances[0].Endpoint.Address" --output text
 ```

-Go to `ECS` in Singapore region, select `WordpressSecondarywordpresssvcTaskDefACEF634B` in `Task Definition`, and click `Create new revision`.
+Go to `ECS` in Singapore region, select `WordpressSecondarywordpresssvcTaskDefXXXXXXXX` task in `Task Definition`, and click `Create new revision`.
 ![ECS](../images/02-ecs-01.png)
 Select `web` container and update `WORDPRESS_DB_HOST` with the above Aurora Read Replica endpoint.
-Click `Create`.
+Click `Update`.
 ![ECS](../images/02-ecs-02.png)

 And we need to update the password in AWS Secrets Manager in Singapore to connect the Aurora Read Replica in Singapore.

-The following command will update the secretmaanger `wordpressDBPassword` in Singapore to the  same value `wordpressDBPassword` in Ireland:
+The following command will update the Secrets Manager `wordpressDBPassword` in Singapore to the same value as the `wordpressDBPassword` in Ireland:

 ```bash
 AWS_ACCOUNTID=$(aws sts get-caller-identity --query Account --output text)